 - Hat or cap for sun protection while on day trekking.

 - Strong rucksack or large holdall to be carried by porters.

 - Plastic bags or stuff sacks to store/separate trekking gear inside your main bag.

 - Personal first aid kit to include essential items.

 - Torch, ideally head torch.

-- Toilet items and towel.
+- Toilet paper,